official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “No decisions have been taken, but let no one – especially Saddam – doubt our resolve.”

-[^65] House of Commons, Official Report, 4 March 2002, column 128.
+[^65]: House of Commons, Official Report, 4 March 2002, column 128.
-[^66] House of Commons, Official Report, 4 March 2002, column 129.
+[^66]: House of Commons, Official Report, 4 March 2002, column 129.
-[^67]  The Times, 5 March 2002, Saddam must allow weapons inspectors into Iraq or suffer the
+[^67]:  The Times, 5 March 2002, Saddam must allow weapons inspectors into Iraq or suffer the

 420

-The Report of the Iraq Inquiry201.
-The details provided by Mr Straw about Iraq’s programmes are addressed in Section 4.1.
+201. The details provided by Mr Straw about Iraq’s programmes are addressed in Section 4.1.

 202. A briefing paper prepared at Mr Straw’s request was sent to members of the